 Let your kids create the shapes they want, even if they are abstract.
 They will be using their imagination.

 If your children enjoy playing with playdough, this is another great hands-on activity.
 You can use cookie cutters or other tools to cut out different shapes from the playdough.

 Or, you can roll it and squish it into the shapes you are teaching your children.
 Have them make their own shapes without guidance, as well.

 Chalk is a great tool to let your child’s imagination run and be creative.
 You can use paper or a small chalkboard inside or take some sidewalk chalk and draw on the paving outside.

-Let your child draw as many shapes as he possibly can on a sidewalk or piece of paper or create pictures out of shapes.
+Let your children draw as many shapes as they possibly can on a sidewalk or piece of paper or create pictures out of shapes.

 14. Crayon Etch